Sock It 2 Me

-"Sock It 2 Me" is a song by American rapper Missy "Misdemeanor" Elliott featuring fellow American rapper Da Brat.
+"Sock It 2 Me" is a song recorded by American rapper Missy "Misdemeanor" Elliott featuring American rapper Da Brat.
 It was written by Shawntae Harris, William Hart, Thom Bell and producer Timothy "Timbaland" Mosley for her debut album Supa Dupa Fly (1997) and released as the album's second single in a slightly re-recorded form.
 The song is based on a sample from the 1968 single "Ready or Not Here I Come (Can't Hide from Love)" by the Delfonics.

 The track peaked at number 12 on the U.S. Billboard Hot 100, and reached the top ten on the Hot R&B/Hip-Hop Singles & Tracks, the Rhythmic Top 40, and on the Hot Dance Music/Maxi-Singles Sales charts.

 A B-side, "Release the Tension", was later re-recorded by SWV as "Release Some Tension" from their album of the same name.

 Music video

 Directed by Hype Williams, the music video takes place on a remote planet where robot monsters are chasing Missy Elliott & Lil' Kim, who are wearing red and white space suits.
 Towards the end of the video, Da Brat rescues the pair, before rapping her verse in a black and yellow space suit.
 One notable moment in the video is when Elliott and other dancers perform Michael Jackson's "Smooth Criminal" dance aboard a space ship.
 Their overall costumes are also inspired by characters from the Mega Man series.